pywebio/PyWebIO/docs/guide.rst

     text2 in scope3
     text in ROOT scope

-In addition to directly specifying the target scope name, the ``scope`` parameter can also accept an integer to determine the scope by indexing the scope stack: 0 means the top level scope(the ROOT Scope), -1 means the current Scope, -2 means the scope used before entering the current scope, ...
+In addition to directly specifying the target scope name, the ``scope`` parameter can also accept an integer to determine the scope by indexing the scope stack: 0 means the top level scope(the ROOT Scope), -1 means the current scope, -2 means the scope used before entering the current scope, ...

-By default, the content output to the same scope will be arranged from top to bottom according to the calling order of the output function, and the output function called last will output the content to the bottom of the target scope.
+By default, the content output to the same scope will be arranged from top to bottom according to the calling order of the output function.
 The output content can be inserted into other positions of the target scope by using the ``position`` parameter of the output function.

 Each output item in a scope has an index, the first item's index is 0, and the next item's index is incremented by one.
 You can also use a negative number to index the items in the scope, -1 means the last item, -2 means the item before the last...

-The ``position`` parameter of output functions is an integer.
+The ``position`` parameter of output functions accepts an integer.
 When ``position>=0``, it means to insert content before the item whose index equal ``position``; when ``position<0``, it means to insert content after the item whose index equal ``position``:

 .. exportable-codeblock::
     :name: put-xxx-position